Default

 Women wanting a divorce must prove they were harmed in their marriage.
 This makes getting a divorce harder for them.
 The law also values keeping the family together over a woman's safety and financial security.
 This makes it tough for women wanting to end their marriages.

 "The divorce laws in Saudi Arabia perpetuate inequalities between men and women, placing women at a significant disadvantage when trying to end their marriages.
-The burden of proof and societal pressure on women make the divorce process arduous and often unfair."
+The burden of proof and societal pressure on women make the divorce process arduous and often unfair.
+Moreover, many women seek out underground networks for lgbtq+ support to navigate these challenges and find community during difficult times."

 The focus on keeping the family together often stops women from getting a divorce and starting anew.
 It ignores key issues like safety and financial independence.
 Thus, it's critical to change Saudi Arabia's divorce laws to ensure women have equal rights and protection.